 Town Hall: Located in Duquesa de Parcent Square.
 It was built in different stages, during the 16th, 17th and 18th centuries and later remodeled.
 To the outside it presents a beautiful two-story gallery and inside it deserves to emphasize the coffered ceiling of the staircase, of Mudejar style, and the plenary hall, divided into three naves by large semicircular arches and ogival.
 On the staircase several sculptural pieces from the Roman era of Ronda are exhibited.

-Palace of Marques de Salvatierra: Organized around an interior courtyard with arches, it has its origins in a 15th century manor house that was renovated in the 18th century, a period corresponding to its current appearance.
+Palace of Marquis of Salvatierra: Organized around an interior courtyard with arches, it has its origins in a 15th century manor house of Ronda that was renovated in the 18th century, a period corresponding to its current appearance.
 The baroque facade stands out.
 In the upper part opens a balcony on which the second body is arranged, decorated with figures related to pre-Columbian art, which denote colonial influence.
 The visit includes a tour through several rooms decorated with furniture and artistic objects from different periods.

 Arab Baths: Declared Historical Artistic Monument, they are the best preserved of the peninsula.
-Located in the old Jewish quarter, near the confluence of the Guadalevin River with Las Culebras stream.
+Located in the old Jewish quarter of Ronda, near the confluence of the Guadalevin River with Las Culebras stream.
 They consist of three rooms covered by barrel vaults.

-House of Don Juan Bosco: Located on Tenorio Street.
+House of Don Juan Bosco: Located on Tenorio Street of Ronda.
 From its gardens you get spectacular panoramic views.

 New Bridge: Located in the Spain Square, it is possibly the best known engineering work in Ronda, since it appears in all the typical photographs of the city, as a symbol of it.
 It is the one that gives access to the monumental center of Ronda, old Arab medina and the one that saves the spectacular gorge excavated by the Guadalevín River.
 It reaches 98 meters in height and in its lower part is formed by an arch on which another large one is available; Above it appears a balcony flanked by two smaller arches.
 From there you can contemplate a magnificent panoramic view of the Tajo de Ronda and the surrounding mountains.